ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 {% endhighlight %}

 ### Dependency Injection in classes
-When a service is needed in your controller, it needs to be injected before it can be used.
+When a service is needed in your controller, it must to be injected before it can be used.
-In the above example it is important that you declare the `static $injection` above your constructor.
+In the above example it is important that you declare the `static $injection` on top of your constructor.
-The reason behind this is, is that in your constructor you will initialise the injected services.
-By doing this the constructor will recognize the injection.
+By doing this the constructor will recognize and initialise the injected services.
 If you inject a custom service you have to reference to the related service.

 {% highlight text %}